 There are also effective nondrug treatments available to manage urge urinary incontinence.
 In Public Citizen's view, a proper trial of these should precede drug treatment whenever possible.

-The first randomized trial of behavioral treatment compared to a drug (oxybutynin) was conducted in older women and actually showed the behavioral intervention to be more effective.
-Behavioral treatment (four treatments including biofeedback on contraction of pelvic muscles) reduced the number of incontinence episodes by 81 percent compared with 69 percent for oxybutynin and 39 percent for placebo.
+The first randomized trial comparing behavioral treatment with drug treatment (oxybutynin) was conducted in older women and actually showed the behavioral intervention to be more effective.
+Behavioral treatment (four treatments including biofeedback on contraction of pelvic muscles) reduced the number of incontinence episodes by 81% compared with 69% for oxybutynin and 39% for placebo.
 The authors concluded, “Behavioral treatment is a safe and effective conservative intervention that should be made more readily available to patients as a first-line treatment for urge and mixed incontinence.”